Bauchi, Nigeria: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types D and G. Be careful to pick the correct kind.
-The vast majority of adapters for sale now are just plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types D and G. Ensure that you get the correct type.
+The vast majority of adapters that you can buy are simply plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most locations.

 A versatile choice is this one